paysuper/paysuper-docs/content/docs/payments/live.md

 `Dashboard`

 {{< hint warning >}}
-Royalty reports, Payment links, Payouts sections disabled before the documents in the License Agreement will be signed by both our sides.
+Royalty reports and Payouts disabled before the documents in the License Agreement will be signed by both our sides.
 {{< /hint >}}

 **1.** Click the *Activate Live Mode button* on Dashboard at the Top menu or Side menu.